zUkrainak47/Genshindle-Bot/README.md

 # Genshindle Bot
 This program automates the genshindle endless mode found at https://genshindle.com/endless/

+Run the py file to start automating

 To make it work go into fullscreen (press F11) and set your website size to 100%.
-The program only supports 1080p screens.
+The program only supports 1080p screens

-To pause the automation hold Ctrl.
+To pause the automation hold Ctrl